tsrinarmwong/IIT_CS402/README.md

 # IIT_CS402
+## SP LAB 02 extension of employee database in C
+Hello!
+My name is Thitipun Srinarmwong A20501320.

+This assignment extends the previous database I have written.
+I implemented changes according to the instructions

+     1 - Remove Employee
+     2 - Update Employee
+     3 - Look up M employee(s) with top salaries
+     4 - Look up all employee(s) by last name

+Changes are only in database.c and main.c where the database features and menu handling is writen.
+The fucntion should be self-explanatory and I also have comments explaining how the code works.

 ## SP LAB 01 employee database in C
 Hello!
 My name is Thitipun Srinarmwong A20501320.
 The code is for the assignment SP-Lab-1 for IIT course CS402 semester FALL2023.